-As the Plan becomes better funded, the asset leverage ratio will increase, and if it was 100% funded, the asset leverage ratio for SBCERS would increase from 9.6 to 11.5 times payroll, or the Actuarial Liability (AL) leverage ratio.
+As the Plan becomes better funded, the asset leverage ratio will increase, and if it was 100% funded, the asset leverage ratio for SBCERS would increase from 9.6 to 11.2 times payroll, or the Actuarial Liability (AL) leverage ratio.

 We note that the ratio of both assets and liabilities to payroll, and therefore the sensitivity to investment returns, is higher for the Safety and APCD members compared to the General members.
 The Safety members have higher leverage ratios because of the higher benefit amounts and the earlier average retirement ages than General members.
-The APCD members have higher leverage ratios mainly because their support ratio - inactives to actives - is significantly higher (2.9 compared to 1.6 for General and 1.7 for Safety), and thus their payroll base is much smaller relative to their asset reserves and liabilities.
+The APCD members have higher leverage ratios mainly because their support ratio - inactives to actives - is significantly higher (3.0 compared to 1.6 for General and 1.7 for Safety), and thus their payroll base is much smaller relative to their asset reserves and liabilities.

-The General asset leverage ratio of 8.0 means that if the Plan's assets lose 10% of their value, which is a 17.00% actuarial loss compared to the expected return of 7.00%, the loss would be equivalent to 136% of payroll (17.00% times 8.0).
+The General asset leverage ratio of 7.9 means that if the Plan's assets lose 10% of their value, which is a 17.00% actuarial loss compared to the expected return of 7.00%, the loss would be equivalent to 134% of payroll (17.00% times 7.9).
 Based on the current amortization policy and economic assumptions, the General contribution rate would ultimately increase by about 13% of payroll.

-The same investment loss for the Safety group and APCD with asset leverage ratios around 14.0 would be equivalent to approximately 238% of payroll.
-The Safety and APCD contribution rates would ultimately increase by approximately 22%-23% of pay.
+The same investment loss for the Safety group and APCD with asset leverage ratios around 14.4 and 14.1 respectively would be equivalent to 245% of payroll for Safety and 240% of payroll for APCD.
+The Safety and APCD contribution rates would ultimately increase by approximately 23%-24% of pay.
 Therefore, the employer contribution rates for the Safety and APCD employers will generally be much more volatile than those of the General employers.